Brandon-Hobbs/SNHU-CS250/README.md

 How do I interpret user needs and implement them into a program?
 How does creating “user stories” help with this?
   A user story helps to elaborate the user needs into simple statements, e.g., "As a <role> I want to <task> so that <reason/goal/benefit>".

-  Then the Acceptence criteria helps to establish the scenarios that should be accomplished with the user story.
+  Then the Acceptance criteria helps to establish the scenarios that should be accomplished with the user story.

-  It is imperative to have a user-cohort or proxy team to review the software periodically to make sure that the featiures are inactually meeting the desired and stated goals.
+  It is imperative to have a user-cohort or proxy team to review the software periodically to make sure that the features are actually meeting the desired and stated goals.

 How do I approach developing programs?
 What agile processes do I hope to incorporate into my future development work?